| The Wye Valley Way | |

 Redbrook – rain stopped play ...

-We reached our first bridge of the day, Redbrook Bridge (yet another ex-railway structure) and an old building that seemed to be suffering an identity crisis as it tried to function as a post office, a pub, a café, and a B&B. The river here formed a natural border between England and Wales and we crossed the bridge from the Welsh side into England and the riverside village of Redbrook.
+Redbrook Bridge was the first bridge of the day, another former railway structure, alongside a building that appeared to be attempting several identities simultaneously — post office, pub, cafĂ©, and B&B all competing for the same frontage.
+The river here serves as the border between England and Wales, and we crossed from the Welsh bank into England and the riverside village of Redbrook.

 On the banks of the Wye. |